dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 Your vision and story should drive the development of your identity.
 They become part of your image and are really all part of the same thing.
-Kind of past,present and future aspects of how you are perceived, both by yourself and by others.
-At times, I've been pretty frustrated to need to struggle so hard against my image, but all this upstream swimming and rhetoric jujitsu has made me smarter and stronger.
+They are past, present and future aspects of how you are perceived, both by yourself and by others.
+At times, I've been pretty frustrated to need to struggle so hard against my image, but all this upstream swimming and rhetorical jujitsu has made me smarter and stronger.
 It's also taken quite a toll on me, so I hope to share some of my experiences.